lml/fine_print/README.md

 the user to the path specified by the `pose_contracts_path` configuration variable, with the names of the unsigned contracts passed along in a `terms` array in the URL parameters.

-Your job as the site developer is to present the terms to the user and ask her to sign them.
+Your job as the site developer is to present the terms to the user and ask them to sign them.
-This normally involves the user clicking an "I Agree" checkbox which enables an "Agree" button.
+This normally involves the user clicking an "I have read the above terms" checkbox which enables an "I Agree" button.
 When the "Agree" button is clicked (and you should verify that the checkbox is actually clicked in the params passed to the server), you need to send the information off to a controller method that can call `FinePrint.sign_contract` which takes a user and a contract name, ID, or object.
 On success this controller method can send the user back to where they were trying to